espruino/BangleApps/apps/teatimer/README.md

 # Tea Timer app

 A simple timer.
-You can easyly set up the time.
+You can easily set up the time.
 The initial time is 2:30

 On the first screen, you can
 - tap to get help